 With Them Through Hell ANNA ROGERS The thousands of New Zealand men who fought in the First World War went through hell; beside them was another fighting force, armed with scalpels and bandages.
 This beautifully illustrated book tells the remarkable story of the hundreds of medical personnel who cared for the sick and wounded, often at great personal risk.
 ANNA ROGERS has spent most of her working life as a book editor.
-Anna has also adapted books for radio and is a book reviewer and is the author of eight non-fiction books, including While You're Away: New Zealand Nurses at War 1899-1948, A Lucky Landing: The Story of the Irish in New Zealand and illustrated histories of Canterbury and the West Coast.
+Anna also writes book reviews, adapts books for radio, and is the author of eight non-fiction books, including While You're Away: New Zealand Nurses at War 1899-1948, A Lucky Landing: The Story of the Irish in New Zealand and illustrated histories of Canterbury and the West Coast.